-Antibiotic prophylaxis is indicated in all patients with AS for prevention of infective endocarditis and, in those with rheumatic AS, for prevention of recurrent rheumatic fever.
+Antibiotic prophylaxis against recurrent rheumatic fever is indicated for patients with rheumatic AS.
 Patients with associated systemic arterial hypertension should be treated cautiously with appropriate antihypertensive agents.
 With these exceptions, there is no specific medical therapy for patients who have not yet developed symptoms.
 Patients who develop symptoms require surgery, not medical therapy.

 There are no medical treatments proven to prevent or delay the disease process in the aortic valve leaflets.
 However, the association of AS with clinical factors similar to those associated with atherosclerosis and the mechanisms of disease at the tissue level (50-60,99-103,126-129) have led to the hypothesis that intervention may be possible to slow or prevent disease progression in the valve leaflet (127,130).
 Specifically, the effect of lipid-lowering therapy on progression of calcific AS has been examined in several small retrospective studies using echocardiography or cardiac computed tomography to measure disease severity (131-136), suggesting a benefit of statins.
 However, a prospective, randomized, placebo-controlled trial in patients with calcific aortic valve disease failed to demonstrate a benefit of atorvastatin in reducing the progression of aortic valve stenosis over a 3-year period (137).
-It is noteworthy that the patients in this study had high levels of aortic valve calcification by computed tomography and evidence of moderate to severe AS at baseline, based on peak aortic valve gradient (48 to 50 mm Hg), aortic valve area (1.02 to $1.03 \text{ cm}^2$ ), and peak jet velocity (3.39 to 3.45 m per second).
+It is noteworthy that the patients in this study had high levels of aortic valve calcification by computed tomography and evidence of moderate to severe AS at baseline, based on peak aortic valve gradient (48 to 50 mm Hg), aortic valve area (1.02 to 1.03 cm2), and peak jet velocity (3.39 to 3.45 m per second).
 It is possible that the calcific process was too advanced in these patients to be reversed by short-term statin therapy.
 Thus, further trials in patients with less severe aortic valve calcification, with longer follow-up periods, are needed.
 In the meanwhile, evaluation and modification of cardiac risk factors is important in patients with aortic valve disease to prevent concurrent CAD.

 3.1.4.5.
-Physical Activity and Exercise
+PHYSICAL ACTIVITY AND EXERCISE